 He has sought delays in his trial and said he is in failing health.

 In July 1995, Mladic was in command of the Bosnian Serb Army and led his soldiers into the town of Srebrenica.
 In the days that followed, the soldiers systematically slaughtered nearly 8,000 Muslim men and boys.

 Bosnia peace negotiator Richard Holbrooke once described Mladic as “one of those lethal combinations that history thrusts up occasionally – a charismatic murderer.”

 In the three decades leading up to the violent splintering of Yugoslavia, Mladic rose rapidly through the ranks of the Yugoslav army.
 In 1991, he served as a front-line commander spearheading Serb forces in a yearlong war with Croatia.

 By the time he took to Bosnia’s battlefields, he had become a hero to many Serbs, seen as a defender of their dwindling fortunes.

 In May 1992, Bosnia’s Serbian political leaders picked him to lead the assault on their Muslim enemies who clamored for independence.

 Mladic wasted no time galvanizing his heavily armed forces in a siege of Sarajevo, cutting the city off from the outside world.
-Serb forces pounded the city every day from higher ground positions, trapping Sarajevo's ill-prepared residents in the valley below.
+Serb forces pounded the city every day from higher ground positions, trapping Sarajevo’s ill-prepared citizens in the valley below.
 More than 10,000 people, mostly civilians, perished.

 Some observers conjured images of Sarajevo in describing Syrian attacks on the besieged city of Homs earlier this year.